St. Julian's 2021 Lenten Offerings:

 With this in mind, I ask that you consider taking advantage of one or more of the special offerings we will provide during this Holy Season.
 Please let me know if you have any questions, by clicking here, and I look forward, once again, to our shared journey to the cross...and then on to the empty tomb.

-9. The Rite of Reconciliation: The Rite of Reconciliation, commonly called Confession, is a service in our Book of Common Prayer that exists for those interested in intentionally naming before God and the Church (as represented in the office of priest) our sins and receiving absolution and forgiveness.
-This service is done one on one with one of our priests, at a time and place convenient for you.
+6. The Rite of Reconciliation: The Rite of Reconciliation, commonly called Confession, is a service in our Book of Common Prayer that exists for those interested in intentionally naming before God and the Church (as represented in the office of priest) our sins and receiving absolution and assurance of God's forgiveness.
+This service is done individually with one of our priests, at a time and place convenient for you.
 It will be done completely in private and please know the seal of confession is absolute.
 Anything mentioned during the rite will be held in complete confidence forever, and matters brought up will not ever be mentioned again unless you desire further counsel or conversation.
-For many, this experience has been described as transformative and freeing.
+Due to COVID, we will be offering this rite via a private Zoom this year.
 To schedule a time for this, please contact either of our clergy Miles or Jonathan.

-10. Holy Week Services, April 5-12: Palm Sunday (April 5), 9 and 11 AM with the Liturgy of the Palms, a dramatic reading of Jesus' Passion, sermon, special music, and Holy Communion.
-Holy Monday, Holy Tuesday and Holy Wednesday (April 6-8), 6:30 PM with reflections and Holy Communion (in-person and streamed online).
-Maundy Thursday (April 9), 6:30 PM with Foot-Washing, sermon, special music, Holy Communion, and the Stripping of the Altar.
-Good Friday (April 10), 12:00 PM with the Good Friday Liturgy, sermon, and the Veneration of the Cross (one service in-person and streamed online).
-Easter Sunday (April 4), 7 and 9 AM (in-person) and 11 AM, with the Flowering of the Cross, special music, sermon, and Holy Communion (at 7 and 9 AM only).
+7. Holy Week Services, March 28-April 4: Palm Sunday (March 28), 9 AM (in-person) and 11 AM (fully online) with the Liturgy of the Palms, a dramatic reading of Jesus' Passion, sermon, special music, and Holy Communion (at 9 AM only).
+Holy Monday, Holy Tuesday and Holy Wednesday (March 29-31), 6:30 PM with reflections and Holy Communion (in-person and streamed online).
+Maundy Thursday (April 1), 6:30 PM with Foot-Washing, sermon, special music, and the Stripping of the Altar (fully online).
+Good Friday (April 2), 12:00 PM with the Good Friday Liturgy, sermon, and the Veneration of the Cross (one service in-person and streamed online).
+Easter Sunday (April 4), 7 and 9 AM (in-person) and 11 AM (fully online), with the Flowering of the Cross, special music, sermon, and Holy Communion (at 7 and 9 AM only).
 Please note, the schedule above is based on assumptions about the COVID situation in our community and is all subject to change.
 We will be communicating Holy Week and Easter plans as they evolve throughout Lent.
 This includes our annual Easter Celebration and Egg Hunt on Holy Saturday (April 3).
 All online service will be at our regular Sunday morning service Zoom link (here).

 And a final word about fasting during Lent, there are two fast days in the Episcopal Church: Ash Wednesday and Good Friday.
 This traditionally means abstaining from food or food and drink from sun-up to sun-down on these two days.
 Other expressions of fasting during Lent take the form of "giving something up" from Facebook, to sodas, to just about anything.
 I think fasting is a wonderful spiritual discipline but want to perhaps give the tradition some context.
 If you choose to fast from something this Lent, it is to name God as the center of our lives rather than the other things we enjoy, use and consume.
 We fast to make space for something else that grows us closer to God and other people.
 We fast because the hunger or desire experienced call us into prayer.
 Lastly, we fast because when we are missing something from food to things, we are reminded of those who truly do not have enough...and are perhaps moved to do something about it.

 As you can see, despite the continuing challenges caused by the pandemic, there are many offerings to deepen our walk with God in Christ during this Holy Season of growth and preparation.
 Please let me know if I can be of any assistance in making this a meaningful experience for you, and I look forward to our shared journey.
 It continues to be a tremendous blessing to share ministry with each of you.